Salma Jabbour, MD

 As a member of the American Society for Radiation Oncology (ASTRO), the American College of Radiology (ACR), and the Radiation Therapy Oncology Group (RTOG), I serve on several national committees that help to decide which radiation treatments are best for patients.
 Specifically, I help to design the guidelines for gastrointestinal radiation therapy as part of the ACR.
 Also, as a member of the RTOG Gastrointestinal Steering Committee, I am aware of the latest radiation treatments and can help you to decide the best course of radiation.

 I believe the use of modern techniques such as Intensity Modulated Radiation Therapy (IMRT) and Stereotactic Body Radiation Therapy (SBRT or CyberKnife treatment) can improve the treatment for my patients.
 These types of treatments require a high-level of expertise, which I can provide.
 We also were the first program in the state of New Jersey to offer Yttrium-90 radioembolization, a very special treatment for liver tumors, which delivers the radiation internally in the liver.
 In meeting with me, all options will be explained thoroughly to make the best decision for you.

-Gastrointestinal malignancies, thoracic/lung malignancies, Yttrium-90 radioembolization, stereotactic body radiation therapy (SBRT) /stereotactic ablative body radiation (SABR), intensity modulated radiation therapy (IMRT)
+Gastrointestinal malignancies, thoracic cancers, lung cancer, Yttrium-90 radioembolization, stereotactic body radiation therapy (SBRT) /stereotactic ablative body radiation (SABR), intensity modulated radiation therapy (IMRT), radiation oncology